twrecked/hass-pwrstat/README.md

 * @bruggeman for the `pwrstat-api` wrapper.

+## Other Options

+### Nut
+You can use the [Network UPS Tools](https://www.home-assistant.io/integrations/nut/).

+And I did for the longest time and it works well.
+I just found it a little too powerful for my needs.
+I have 2 PCs each with a Cyberpower UPS on them so it was simpler to monitor them in home _Home Assistant_ so a lot of the extra functionality was moot.
+I also found it would infrequently lock up the USB connection.

 ## Introduction

 I wrote this to compliment the _pwrstat-api_ wrapper.
 I've been accessing the